| |

 Date / Time: 31 October (reoccurring)

 Further Comments: This young girl, who died suddenly, rises from the grave once a year and returns to the vicarage.
-Opinions differ on whether she is a former vicar's daughter or a maid mistreated by a vicar's wife.
+Opinions differ on whether she is a former vicar's daughter, or a maid mistreated by a vicar's wife.

-Location: Aberystruth (Wales) - Church Lane
+Location: Aberystruth (Gwent) - Church Lane

 Type: Fairy